nemerosa/ontrack-jenkins-cli-pipeline/README.md

 ### Setting properties on builds

 * [`ontrackCliBuildMessage`](vars/ontrackCliBuildMessage.md) - setting a message property on an existing build
+* [`ontrackCliBuildMetaInfo`](vars/ontrackCliBuildMetaInfo.md) - setting or updating a meta-info property on an existing build

 ### Accessing Ontrack information